 Can I enroll in the Honors Program if I'm not a student in the College of Letters & Science?

-You must be a student in the College of Letters & Science to participate in the College Honors Program and to enroll in Honors Seminars (INT 84/184).
+You must be a student in the College of Letters & Science to participate in the College Honors Program and to enroll in Honors Seminars (INT 84AA-ZZ).

 Do incoming freshmen apply to join the Honors Program?
 What are the criteria for admitting incoming freshmen to the Honors Program?

 When can I apply to the Honors Program if I wasn't admitted as an incoming freshman?

 Students admitted to UCSB as freshmen who were not offered admission to the Honors Program will have one opportunity to apply to the program: after freshman year.
 To be eligible to apply after freshman year, a student must have taken at least 36 graded units at UCSB and must have earned at least a 3.5 GPA.
 Please see the Admission page for application details and deadlines.
 Also keep in mind that, if you are not eligible to apply to the Honors Program, you may be eligible for honors at graduation; see the Office of the Registrar’s website for details.

 Can I apply to the Honors Program as an incoming transfer if I wasn't invited to apply?

 Can I apply or reapply to the Honors Program the summer before my third (or fourth) year?

 How can I show proof that I am a member of the Honors Program?

 Honors Program membership is listed in GOLD under Registration information.
 If professors prefer, they may also send a list of student names to us to verify students' memebership (send to: Honorsmail@Ltsc.ucsb.edu).
 Note: In order to access your library privileges, bring a photo ID for library staff to check a list of current Honors students (see the Advantages page of our site for more information on library privileges).